Rustin170506/blog/_posts/2024-12-17-init-stats.md

 Statistics collection is a crucial component of modern database systems, forming the backbone of query optimization.
 In TiDB, statistics are indispensable, serving as the sole source of information for estimating query costs and selecting the most efficient execution plan.

 TiDB collects several types of statistics for each table, including:
-- TopN values (most frequent values)
+- TopN values (most frequent values to reflect data skewness)
 - Histograms (data distribution)
 - Number of Distinct Values (NDV)
 - Other statistical metrics